-4. PDU-Set inter-dependencies, e.g. Late PDU-Set delivery indication.
+3. PDU-Set inter-dependencies, e.g. Late PDU-Set delivery indication.

 Rationale : Dependent on the type of content carried by a PDU-Set within a QoS Flow, a late PDU-Set delivery, i.e. delivery non-compliant with the required latency may be still beneficial from the application perspective.
 Hence it enables NG-RAN to improve the resource usage while considering benefits for the QoE.

+4. Burst size (number of bytes), i.e. size of the ‘data burst’ that a PDU Set a part of.

+Rationale: It is generally beneficial for NG-RAN to be aware of the amount of data that needs to be transferred up-front as it aids the RRM and can be used to improve the capacity.

+(b) in the CP (AF->PCF-SMF-NG-RAN):

+5. Indication whether a PDU-Set is only used by receiving application layer entity if all PDUs constituting that PDU-Set are successfully received within the PDU-Set Delay Budget (‘All PDUs in PDU Set Required indication’) (for definition of PDU-Set Delay Budget please see clause 6.7.2.3).